Web Open Font Format (WOFF2) 2.0

 What is Web Open Font Format 2.0 (WOFF2)?

 WOFF2 is the modern successor to WOFF 1.0.
 It packages an existing OpenType or TrueType font inside a web-optimized container and applies advanced compression to reduce transfer size.
 The underlying font remains an sfnt-based font; WOFF2 changes delivery efficiency, not typographic capability.
+To create a WOFF2 file, convert TTF to WOFF2 or OTF to WOFF2; to recover the desktop original, convert WOFF2 to TTF.

 The main improvements over WOFF 1.0: